CrypthiccCrypto/InfoSec101/Assignments/bandit14.md

 ## List of Commands Used
 ```
-nc - to connect with another port
+nc - used to connect with another port
 ```

 ## Walkthrough